chris-prener/biscale/README.md

 With our legend drawn, we can then combine the legend and the map with `cowplot`.
-The values needed for this stage will be subject to experimentation depending on the shape of the map itself. *As of June 21, this workflow has been tested with the new [release candidate for `cowplot`](https://github.com/wilkelab/cowplot) and works as expected.*
+The values needed for this stage will be subject to experimentation depending on the shape of the map itself.

 ``` r
 # combine map with legend